okfn/buildkit/doc/source/manual.rst

     sudo apt-get update
     sudo apt-get upgrade -y

-At this point you can install the ckan package from within the VM.
+At this point you can install the ckan package from within the VM (or on your local machine if you prefer).
 When you start the VM, the hostame ``host.buildkit`` is set up to point to the host server.
 The Apache configuration for the host server is set up serve the apt repo from the ``host.buildkit`` server alias so the commands below will set up access the host repo.
 The ``sudo`` password is ``ubuntu`` by default as already mentioned.
 Run the commands now:

 ::